MAliyanHQ/BOB-Shield-AI/TECHNOLOGY_STATEMENT.md

 - **Architecture Design**: Bob helped design the full-stack architecture, recommending the separation of concerns between the React frontend and Express backend, and suggesting the use of simple-git for repository cloning.

-- **Code Implementation**: Every major feature—from the GitHub repository scanner to the PDF export functionality—was developed with Bob's assistance.
+- **Code Implementation**: Every major feature, from the GitHub repository scanner to the PDF export functionality, was developed with Bob's assistance.
 Bob wrote approximately 90% of the codebase, including:
   - Backend API endpoints for repository analysis
   - Frontend React components with glass morphism UI
   - Security scanning algorithms using regex patterns